joker-eph/githubmove/GitHubMove.rst

 ..
   TODO: Should be consistent wrt "sub-project" or "subproject".

-..
-  TODO: Should be consistent wrt capitlization of "git".  git's official documentation uses upper-case 'G', but most other people I've seen use lower-case.

 This is a proposal to move our current revision control system from our own hosted Subversion to GitHub.
 Below are the financial and technical arguments as to why we need such a move and how will people (and validation infrastructure)